segmentio/segment-docs/src/connections/delivery-overview.md

 ### Discard table
 The discard table provides you with greater detail about the events that failed to deliver or were filtered out of your sources and destinations.

-To open the discard table, click on one of the discard steps (Failed on ingest, filtered at source, filtered at destination, or failed delivery.)
-If you click on a row in the discard table, you can see the breakdown table for the events that were discarded for a specific reason.
+To open the discard table, click on one of the discard steps (failed on ingest, filtered at source, filtered at destination, or failed delivery.)
+If you click on a row in the discard table, you can see the breakdown table for the discarded events.

 This table displays the following details:
 - **Discard reason**: Any relevant error code, message, or description associated with the event's failure.
 When possible, Delivery Overview will link to any troubleshooting information you can use to get your events up and running again.
-Clicking on a discard reason brings you to the [breakdown table](#breakdown-table,) where you can see more detail about events that were discarded.
+Clicking on a discard reason brings you to the [breakdown table](#breakdown-table,) where you can see more detail about discarded events.
 - **Counts related**: How many of each event were discarded in this pipeline step
 - **Related change percentage**: Insight into how the event counts differ from the last comparable time range as a percentage<sup>1</sup>